AudassoFerraris/AudrisAuth/README.md

 ### Extending the Interpreter

-You can extend the interpreter by overriding the `ConfigureInterpreter` method to add custom functions or variables.
+You can extend the interpreter by overriding the `ConfigureInterpreter` method to add variables.

 ```csharp
 protected override void ConfigureInterpreter(Interpreter interpreter)